DARWIN home

 Welcome to the homepage of the DARWIN project

-DARWIN brings together several European and American groups working in the existing XENON, WARP and ArDM collaborations and unites expertise on liquid noble gas detectors, low-background techniques, cryogenic infrastructure, shielding and astroparticle physics phenomenology.
-Even though noble liquid detectors are a relative newcomer in the field of direct dark matter detection, they have been shown to be highly competitive to the other main technologies in this area.
-They offer low-threshold, ultra-low background and position-sensitive detectors which can be scaled to large target masses which are required to detect weakly interacting massive particles.
+DARWIN brings together several groups, mainly from Europe and the USA, uniting expertise on liquid xenon detectors, low-background techniques, cryogenic infrastructure, shielding, data analysis and simulation and astroparticle physics phenomenology.
+Dual-phase liquid xenon detectors have successfully demonstrated to be highly competitive to the other main technologies in this area.
+They offer low-threshold, ultra-low background and position-sensitive detectors which can be scaled to the multi-ton target masses which are required to detect weakly interacting massive particles.

-On these pages, you can find more information about Dark Matter in the Universe, the DARWIN project, and the DARWIN consortium.
+On these pages, you can find more information about Dark Matter in the Universe, the DARWIN project, and the DARWIN collaboration.